atalhassan/react-redux-firebase-boilerplate/README.md

 # React Boilerplate

-This a boilerplate for a react project that uses
+This is a boilerplate for any react project that uses

 - Redux
 - Firebase